This article was last updated on Aug. 26, 2021.

 Q: Can I go to any doctor?

 A: With a Medicare supplement plan, you can see any Medicare-participating doctor or hospital with no referrals.
 But, some plan networks from other carriers are more limited.
-To check if your doctor accepts Medicare, use the Find Care tool on Medicare.gov External Site.
+Use this tool on Medicare.gov External Site to check if your doctor accepts Medicare.

 Q: How do I get coverage for prescription drugs (Medicare Part D)?